 [126612].\begin{bmatrix} 12 & 6 \\ 6 & 12 \end{bmatrix}.

 Images are the standard example, but CNNs are really about local structure and shared filters.
-If nearby values matter, the same idea can be useful beyond images.
+Self-check: if nearby values in your input carry meaning, the same idea can apply beyond images.

 Assuming pooling is always required

 It is common, not universal.
-Some architectures reduce spatial size with strided convolutions instead, and some keep more spatial detail for longer.
+Some architectures reduce spatial size with strided convolutions instead.
+Self-check: ask whether you actually need a smaller grid before adding pooling.

 Ignoring stride and padding